KevCaz/myTalkTemplates/README.md

 ## Make your life easier with R markdown integration

 These integrations are fantastic!
-You can do even better by using a simple bash function (very helpful if you aren't a Rstudio user).
+You can do even better by using a simple bash function (very helpful if you aren't a Rstudio user and a shell user).

 ```bash
 rmdto() {